MiloMessinger/HarvardWestlakeGame/design.md

 There should be many opportunities to destroy the school so teachers can't just camp certain map locations.

 - Student health should be very low so any mistake may lead to death.
+They will have to be careful to not die when dealing with more dangerous items, or careful falling places.
+Things like electricity or fire would kill them fairly quickly.
 - <span style="color:red">Comment: "Low health" could be elaborated on.
 This could mean that a teacher seeing the student results in death, or the student being hit by a teacher results in death.</span>

 ## Teachers